-Use GraphQL to create widgets · Cloudflare Analytics API docs
+Use GraphQL to create widgets

 The executive summary query summarizes overall activity, therefore it only filters by the selected time interval, and ignores all filters applied to the analytics.
 Use different queries, depending on the time interval you want to examine and what kind of traffic the account is seeing.

 If the time interval is absolute, for example March 25th 09:00 to March 25th 17:00, then execute a query for attacks within those times.
-Use the appropriate query node, for example
+Use the appropriate query node

 ipFlows1dGroups, for the time interval.